JamesN-dev/zed-svelte-theme/README.md

   },
 ```

-This will enable orange-tinted alternating indent guides that complement the theme's Svelte branding, similar to the code blocks on the Svelte documentation.
+This will enable orange-tinted alternating indent guides that complement the Svelte branding, similar to the code blocks on the Svelte documentation.